jack4Lindsay/tag/README.md

   A socket-recycling algorithm that helps to clear out the closed sockets and make room for the new ones coming in (only occurs when there is one or less people connected to the server, so that this process does not cause network latency)

-  You are able to put in 3 commands (so far): 0 - accept a new connection \ 1 - shutdown the server \ 2 - list current socket information
+  You are able to put in 3 commands (so far): 0 - accept a new connection \ 1 - shutdown the server \ 2 - list all current sockets and their IP addresses

 Client: